-Grants and contracts receivable represent grants due from the grantor in less than one year.
+Grants and other receivables represent grants due from the grantor in less than one year.
 Due to the current nature of the amounts, no allowance for uncollectible accounts has been recorded.
-There was no bad debt expense related to grants receivable for the years ended September 30, 2017 or 2016.
+There was no bad debt expense related to grants receivable for the years ended September 30, 2018 or 2017.